Fevol/obsidian-typings/README.md

 3. **Explicit type importing**

-   If you prefer not to add `obsidian-typings` to your `types`, you can also add `import "obsidian-typings";` to any project file.
+   If you prefer not to add `obsidian-typings` to your `types`, you can also add `import 'obsidian-typings';` to any project file.

 4. **Using `obsidian-typings/implementations`** <span id="using-obsidian-typings-implementations"></span>

-    Depending on how your project is set up, `import { X } from "obsidian-typings/implementations";` may not work straight out of the box, e.g., if you have `"moduleResolution": "node"` or `"node10"` in your `tsconfig.json`
+    Depending on how your project is set up, `import { X } from 'obsidian-typings/implementations';` may not work straight out of the box, e.g., if you have `"moduleResolution": "node"` or `"node10"` in your `tsconfig.json`

     To solve this, you can add the following to your `tsconfig.json`: